-These Easy Braised Lamb Shanks are some serious comfort food!
-Made with grass-fed local farm lamb and slow cooked in a red wine sauce flavored with tomatoes, onions, garlic, and fresh rosemary.
-Cook them up for a perfect weekend or holiday dinner.
+Braised Lamb Shanks are slow cooked until tender in a red wine sauce flavored with tomato, onions, garlic, and fresh rosemary.
+Serve over mashed potatoes or polenta for the ultimate comfort food dish.

 winter spring night.

 - Fresh Ginger & Shallot Green Beans

 - Garlic Cheddar Cheese Angel Biscuits

 Think of these braised lamb shanks next time you need to make a comfort food recipe on a chilly day.
 They also make a perfect Easter dinner!